mhkeller/layercake.graphics/src/content/guide/00-introduction.md

 ### Server-side rendering

-To generate markup server-side, see the [layercake-template-ssr](https://github.com/mhkeller/layercake-template-ssr).
-The rollup config creates a JavaScript file, which then constructs the required HTML and CSS when executed.
+See the [layercake-template](https://github.com/mhkeller/layercake-template) for the rollup config needed to compile LayerCake server-side.
+In short, it creates a JavaScript file, which then constructs the required HTML and CSS when executed.
+You have the option of also hydrating that markup with any additiona client-side JavaScript, or building it without any bundled JavaScript.

 You can also use LayerCake in Sapper (or similar dev environment) to create charts that work without JavaScript, which is how the server-side examples on this site work.
-Just set the [ssr](/guide#ssr) prop to `true` (it's also often useful to set [percentRange](#percentrange-3) to `true`, as well).
-Be sure to check out the examples on the [home page](/) for useful patterns using the [ScaledSvg](/guide#scaledsvg) component and other percentage-based components.
+Just set the [ssr](/guide#ssr) prop to `true`.
+Check out the examples on the [home page](/) for useful patterns using the [percentRange](/guide#percentrange) option, the [ScaledSvg](/guide#scaledsvg) component and other percentage-based components.